Family celebrating Carnaval together

 Bandas & Blocos

-Street Carnaval festivities have blossomed in a beautiful way.
-Each season there are over 500 events.
-The larger ones are in Centro, but they also happen in public parks and residential neighborhoods.
-Staying in a happening area makes a lot of sense when you choose a place to stay.
-Of course we have our favorite blocos, and we are happy to share with you some great suggestions.
+Street Carnaval festivities have blossomed beautifully.
+Each season, there are over 500 events.
+The larger ones are in Centro.
+They also happen in public parks and residential neighborhoods.
+Staying in a happening area makes a lot of sense when you book a place to stay.
+Of course, we have our favorite blocos and are happy to share some great suggestions with you.
 And helpful safety tips, of course.

 Photos & Videos

-We never miss favorite blocos, and we have an amazing collection of photos and videos for you to explore.
-Banda de Ipanema, Simpatia é Quase Amor, Bloco Volta, Alice and Empolga às Nove are among the ones we follow.
-The best blocos are always where your friends are, and these are great occasions to make new friends.
+We never miss favorite blocos, and we have a fantastic collection of photos and videos for you to explore.
+Banda de Ipanema, Simpatia é Quase Amor, and Empolga às Nove are among the ones we follow.
+The best blocos are always where your friends are, and it's a great occasion to mingle.
 Consider wearing some fun accessory or costume to get into the right mood.

 RMC - Rio Music Carnival at Marina da Gloria